Where the world's mineral industry meets

-In 2012, more than 30,000 delegates attended the four-day event (compared to 27,700 in 2011), making it the largest PDAC Convention ever.
-And of that total number, approximately 7,000 were international representatives from 125 countries.
+In 2013, more than 30,000 delegates attended the four-day event, surpassing the 30,000 mark for the second year in a row.
+And of that total number, approximately 7,000 were international representatives from 126 countries.
 An impressive statistic when you consider that the convention attracted a grand total of 2,300 delegates in 1992—the first year it was opened to the world—with a mere 37 delegates on hand from 10 countries.

 Nicole Sampson, PDAC’s Convention Director, says that growth in the convention’s international presence—especially from Latin America, China and India—has resulted in a greater number of global-minded programs and services being offered during the event.
 Evidence of this can be found in the record number of presentations given by various governments at PDAC 2012 on topics ranging from global investment opportunities, to new discoveries and development, and insights on communication strategies.

 And to assist international delegations in getting the most out of their convention experience, Sampson and her team of organizers continue to keep track of international groups in order to invite key members to private events where they can network with global counterparts.

 “Because it can also be difficult for some international delegates to obtain visas to attend the convention, the PDAC offers an online form to request an international invitation letter,” says Sampson.
 She adds that the mobile application Mobi, which was launched last year at convention, is furthering the convention experience by enabling participants to download everything from program schedules to exhibits and technical sessions.